5 Things to Consider If You Want to Buy NEO

 When you purchase with a broker, you are not actually buying NEO the cryptocurrency, you are entering into a ‘Contract for Difference’ or CFD, which gives you hassle-free exposure to NEO price movements.

 The base asset of the NEO blockchain is the non-divisible NEO token, which generates a second token known as GAS.
-These GAS tokens are a separate asset on the network and can be used to pay your transaction fees.
+These GAS tokens are separate assets on the network and can be used to pay your transaction fees.

 NEO has designed the network to be affordable to use to encourage users.
 For businesses, Neo smart contracts cost certain system fees and these are collected and distributed to all NEO holders.